Story Sense® - Script Analyst, Script Doctor, Screenplay Consultant Story Sense® - Script Analysis from a Hollywood Script Doctor

 It’s not necessary to describe minor gestures and reactions.
 Nor is it necessary to slug out a different camera angle (e.g. “BACK TO JONATHAN”).
 Such overwritten description tends to distract rather than enhance, especially when it interrupts an exchange of dialogue.
 Leave it to the actors and the director to interpret the lines and block out the scene.

-If a legend, such as a locale or a date, is to be superimposed upon a scene, then standard format dictates it be placed within quotes and preceded by the word “SUPERIMPOSE:” (in ALL CAPS with a colon).
 Do not abbreviate “SUPERIMPOSE” as “SUPER.”
-Do not place the legend above the scene heading, but within the scene itself.
-The word “TITLE:” is incorrect, as titles are only used at the beginning of a movie.
-Similarly, the term “TITLE CARD:” would designate a separate graphic element, a card that is not superimposed over the scene.
+Do not place the legend above the scene heading or immediately below the scene heading, but within the scene itself.
+In other words, it should come after at least one sentence of description.
+The term “TITLE:” would be incorrect.
+Titles appear only at the beginning of a movie.
+The term “TITLE CARD:” designates a separate graphic element, a card that is not superimposed over the scene.
 Title cards were common in silent films, but are seldom used today.

 In action and description, a character’s name should be written in ALL CAPS only when that character first appears in the script.
 After that, the name should appear in Title Case.
 This holds true even for bit parts, such as Medical Examiner.